 ACGT is incorporated in the State of Connecticut.
 In 2001, ACGT received an exemption from federal income taxes from the Internal Revenue Service under Section 501(a) of the Internal Revenue Code as an organization described in Section 501(c)(3).
 U.S. GAAP requires management to evaluate tax positions taken, and recognize a tax liability, if ACGT has taken an uncertain tax position that more likely than not would not be sustained upon examination by a government authority.
-Management has analyzed the tax positions taken by ACGT and has concluded that, as of April 30, 2022 and 2021, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+Management has analyzed the tax positions taken by ACGT and has concluded that, as of April 30, 2023 and 2022, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
 ACGT recognizes accrued interest and penalties associated with uncertain tax positions, if any.
-There were no income tax related interest and penalties recorded for the years ended April 30, 2022 and 2021.
+There were no income tax-related interest or penalties recorded for the years ended April 30, 2023 and 2022.